 The standard data-packet comprises data from eight predefined registers.
-Table 7 lists the data contained in a standard packet.
+Table 5 lists the data contained in a standard packet along with the corresponding registers.
+The registers are listed in the order in which they are sent during a burst-mode read.